Back to all articles

 “What is the core value that your product delivers to your customer?”

 Once you have the answer, you’ll need to turn this into a quantifiable metric.
-For example, for Netflix this could be “# subscribers who watched more than X hours of content”.
-For AirBnb, it could be “# appartments rented”.
-A North Star Metric is most powerful when it quantifies both your business objectives and the value you bring to your customers.
+For example, for Netflix, this could be “# subscribers who watched more than X hours of content”.
+For AirBnb, it could be “# apartments rented”.
+A North Star Metric is most powerful when it quantifies both your business objectives and the value you bring to your customers compared to your pricing.

 Example of a SaaS dashboard displaying North Star metrics in an office